Home Blog Third party cookies: What happens when websites share your data

 Most users find first-party cookies acceptable because they directly improve their experience on the website they chose to visit.
 Third-party cookies feel more intrusive because they involve companies the user never directly interacted with.

 The technical implementation differs too.
 First-party cookies are set by the same domain serving the main webpage content.
 Third-party cookies are set by external resources loaded within that webpage—images, scripts, iframes, or other embedded content.
+These cookies use site data and other site data from external domains to enable cross-site tracking, targeted advertising, and analytics, which raises important privacy considerations.

 The privacy concerns surrounding third-party cookies